guillermovillanuevabenito/guillermovillanuevabenito.github.io/_posts/2022-08-14-Z-ANN-prediction.md

 In this project, we will implement an Artificial Neural Network (ANN) for diabetes predictions in order to predict the onset of diabetes based on a set of diagnostic measures.

 ## Model
 Among the different machine learning (ML) models used for diabetes predictions such as support vector machines (SVM), decision trees (DT) or random forest (RF), we will focus on artificial neural networks (ANN).
-The beginning of ANN is often attributed to the research article by <a href="https://link.springer.com/article/10.1007/BF02478259" style="color: rgb(165, 15, 15);text-decoration:none; :hover { color: black;};">McCullocht</a>.

 <div class="highlight-note"><i class="fa fa-info-circle" aria-hidden="true"></i><span>Note</span></div>
 <div class="highlights-note">
 <p>An artificial neural network is a model inspired by the structure of neural networks in the brain.</p>
 </div>

 ANN consist of a large number of basic units called neurons that are connected to each other.
 A neural network can be described as a directed graph whose nodes correspond to neurons and edges to links between them.
 Each neuron receives as inputs a weighted sum of the outputs of the neurons connected to its incomming edges.
 ANN uses an activation functions to transform the sum of weighted inputs given at a node into activation of that node.

 ## Data

-We will use the publicly available <a href="https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database" style="color: rgb(165, 15, 15);text-decoration:none; :hover { color: black;};">"Pima Indians Diabetes dataset"</a>.
+We will use the publicly available <a href="https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database" style="color: rgb(165, 15, 15);text-decoration:none; :hover { color: black;};">Pima Indians Diabetes dataset</a>.
 It describes patient medical record data for 768 women patients and whether they had an onset of diabetes within five years.
 It is binary classification problem and all the input variables that describe each patient are numerical.
 The variables can be summarized as follows:

-1. _pregnant_: number of times pregnant.
+1. _Pregnant_: number of times pregnant.
-2. _glucose_: plasma glucose concentration a two hours in an oral glucose tolerance test.
+2. _Glucose_: plasma glucose concentration a two hours in an oral glucose tolerance test.
-3. _pressure_: diastolic blood pressure.
+3. _Pressure_: diastolic blood pressure.
-4. _triceps_: Triceps skin fold thickness
+4. _Triceps_: Triceps skin fold thickness
-5. _insulin_: 2-h serum insulin.
+5. _Insulin_: 2-h serum insulin.
-6. _mass_: body mass index.
+6. _Mass_: body mass index.
-7. _pedigree_: diabetes pedigree function.
+7. _Pedigree_: diabetes pedigree function.
-8. _age_: age
+8. _Age_: age
-9. _diabetes_: class variable (0 or 1).
+9. _Diabetes_: class variable (0 or 1).

 ## Implementation
 The following network architecture will be implemented: